Brandon-HY-Lin/AIND-VUI-Capstone/Report.md

 # Results

-The model with greates result is _model_cnn2d_dropout_, and its validation loss is 93.7 which is better than other combinations of CNN, RNN, and FC.
+The model with greatest result is _model_cnn2d_dropout_, and its validation loss is 93.7 which is better than other combinations of CNN, RNN, and FC.
 The detail results are shown below.

 ![Results][plot_of_results]